Drive an interstate or overseas-registered vehicle

 If the vehicle first entered Australia in the NT

-You must do all the following:
+Before you apply, you must do the following:

 - provide a current certificate of registration from the country where the vehicle is registered, in the name of the applicant, for the vehicle